 - Show Overlay/Folder: Shows the overlay or folder selected.

-- Delay: Add a delay in Milliseconds (MS) between actions.
+- Wait For Milliseconds: Add a delay in Milliseconds (MS) between actions.

 - Loop To Start: Loops back to first action in the list.